On the stochastic behaviour of optional processes up to random times: A canonical pair associated with a random time

-\begin{rem} Since we do not assume that the $\F_0$ contains all $\prob$-null sets of $\F$, the properties of $A$ being \cadlag, nondecreasing and nonnegative only are valid for $\prob$-a.s. every path.
+\begin{rem} Since we do not assume that the $\F_0$ contains all $\prob$-null sets of $\F$, the properties of $A$ being c\`adl\`ag, nondecreasing and nonnegative only are valid for $\prob$-a.s. every path.
 However, one can alter $A$ to have them holding identically.
-Indeed, with $\dya$ denoting a countable and dense subset of $\Real_+$, define

-It is easily seen that this new process $A'$ is $\bF$-adapted (the right-continuity of $\bF$ is essential here), \cadlag, nondecreasing and nonnegative, and that $A = A'$ up to $\prob$-evanescence.
-It is possible that $A$ can explode to $+ \infty$ in finite time, but this happens on a set of zero (outer) $\prob$-measure and will not affect the results that follow in any way.
-Therefore, we might, and shall, assume in the sequel that $A$ is \cadlag, nondecreasing and nonnegative everywhere. \end{rem}
+Indeed, with $\dya$ denoting a countable and dense subset of $\Real_+$, define $A':= \lim_{\dya\ni t \downarrow\cdot} ( \sup_{s \in[0, t] \cap \dya } (\max\{A_s, 0 \}) )$.
+It is easily seen that this new process $A'$ is $\bF$-adapted (the right-continuity of $\bF$ is essential here), c\`adl\`ag, nondecreasing and nonnegative, and that $A = A'$ up to $\prob$-evanescence.
+It is possible that $A$ can explode to $\infty$ in finite time, but this happens on a set of zero (outer) $\prob$-measure and will not affect the results that follow in any way.
+Therefore, we might, and shall, assume in the sequel that $A$ is c\`adl\`ag, nondecreasing and nonnegative everywhere. \end{rem}

-\begin{rem} The expected total mass of $A$ over $\zi$ under $\prob$ is $\expecp[A_\infty] = 1$.
-If $\prob[A_\infty > 1] = 0$, in which case $\prob[A_\infty = 1] = 1$, defining $K := A$ (more precisely, $K \dfn \min \set{A, 1}$) and $L := 1$ would suffice for the purposes of Theorem \ref{thm: doleans sharpened}.
-However, in all other cases of random times we have $\prob[A_\infty > 1] > 0$, and the pair $(K, L)$ is constructed from $(A, Z)$ as will be shown below. \end{rem}
+\begin{rem} The expected total mass of $A$ over ${\Real_+}$ under $\prob$ is $\expec_\prob [A_\infty] = 1$.
+If $\prob[A_\infty> 1] = 0$, in which case $\prob [A_\infty= 1] = 1$, defining $K:= A$ (more precisely, $K:= \min \{A, 1\}$) and $L:= 1$ would suffice for the purposes of Theorem~\ref {thmm: doleans sharpened}.
+However, in all other cases of random times we have $\prob[A_\infty> 1] > 0$, and the pair $(K, L)$ is constructed from $(A, Z)$ as will be shown below. \end{rem}

 We continue with providing the definition of the pair $(K, L)$.
-Consider the stopping time $\zeta_0 \dfn \inf \set{t \in \zi \such Z_{t-} = 0 \text{ or } Z_t = 0}$; in fact, $\zeta_0$ actually is the terminal time of movement for both $Z$ and $A$.
+Consider the stopping time $\zeta_0:= \inf\{t \in{\Real_+}| Z_{t-} = 0 \mbox{ or } Z_t = 0\}$; in fact, $\zeta_0$ actually is the terminal time of movement for both $Z$ and $A$.
 The process $K$ is defined via